State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 continue pulling the inner html from three user defined css selectors and will append that content to the `field_basic_page_body` field.

+### eCMS Publications
+The eCMS Publication migration will generate `publication` nodes and will accept a Google Sheet with the following columns:
+- Title (The title of the link and node)
+- Language (The language of the publication)
+- Url (The link to the external publication)
+- Type (The type taxonomy for the publication)

 ## Google Sheets
 The Google Sheet that is created _MUST_ be publicly accessible and published to the web.
 This is accomplished by going to the `File > Publish to the web` menu.